Top Ten Things to do in Krabi

 One beautiful road is the road along to the Thalane Bay Kayak center.
 The road winds right along the side of the coast.
 The beaches are more occupied by fishermen and locals collecting crabs than tourists.
 Its not so great for swimming but the view across Thalane Bay is amazing.

-Also, remember that every single beach in Krabi is National Park and Public Property.
-Not one inch of it is private so you can walk anywhere.
+Also, remember that almost every single beach in Krabi is National Park and Public Property.
 You will not see a sign saying private beach anywhere and although there may be a few areas in front of hotels on Klong Muang which have markers to show that rocks have been cleared, anyone is free to swim there.

 Phanom Bencha National Park is a really perfect place to visit on a rented motorbike, the roads are local and quiet (although watch out for the holes!) if you need directions just drop us an email and we'll be happy to help.